 But where do you start?
 GrainGrowers’ conference for young farmers Innovation Generation is a great ‘first step’ for growers who want professional development but are not sure where to dive in.
 The conference brings together over 30 presenters that cover a huge range of topics like succession planning, grain marketing, leadership, mental health, just to name a few.
 There are also four off-site industry tours, including John Deere’s national headquarters, a baking for non-bakers course, brewery tour and a look at the local sugar cane harvest.

-Meeting like-minded young farmers from across the country is an added bonus of attending the conference, sharing ideas and opportunities about how to overcome some the challenges faced by each other.
+Meeting like-minded young farmers from across the country is an added bonus of attending the conference, sharing ideas and opportunities about how to overcome some of the challenges faced by each other.
 After a year of no events, it is a great opportunity for farmers to get together and begin on their own journey of professional development.